Updated June 2022.

 Sometimes, a fire does not get added to the database that we pull the data from, or it takes a long time to get a complete database because there were so many large and complicated fires in that year (:cough:, 2020, :cough:.)
 In those cases, data might be missing from CalTopo for a while.

-There are a number of other live data overlays available in CalTopo that can help inform you about active fire behavior.
+There are a few other overlays available in CalTopo that can help inform you about active fire behavior.

 Wind plot is one of the more powerful tools.
 With this overlay, you can view the current and predicted wind speeds and direction over the active fire.
 While this is based on data from NOAA, it cannot predict how the fire itself will change or amplify the wind pattern, as wildfires are well known for creating their own weather.